fxu1024/fxu1024.github.io/docs/ds/cmlquotamgmt.md

 - Pools are organized in a hierarchical manner by defining each CML namespace with quota as resource limits.
     - Each pool can never use more resources than the quota configured by itself.
     - The usage of all children combined can never exceed the quota configured on the parent.
-- The available resource of k8s node is hard limit if resource request does not go beyond any quotas.
+- The available resource of ECS node is hard limit if resource requests don't go beyond any quotas.